Frequently Asked Admissions Questions

 Q: What are your criteria for admitting students to your school?

-A: To be considered for admission to Maranatha, a student must fulfill the following requirements: take the ISEE, have a minimum GPA of 3.0 for the 7th and 8th grades (the average GPA last year for acceptance was over 3.5), have a relationship with Jesus Christ, and present himself/herself well in the student/parent admissions interview.
+A: To be considered for admission to Maranatha, a student must fulfill the following requirements: take the ISEE, show a current GPA that indicates the opportunity for success at a college preparatory school (the average GPA last year for acceptance was over 3.5), desire an unapologetically Christian education, and present himself/herself well in the student/parent admissions interview.

 Q: What type of student are you looking to admit?